Sch8ill/rcon/README.md

   ```

 ### Examples

- Move into the directory of the executable and than:
+ Move into the directory of the executable and open up a terminal.

- Open up an interactive RCON shell:
+ Open up an interactive RCON terminal:

  ```bash
  ./rcon-cli -a <the-servers-address> -p <the-servers-password>